Last Updated on November 2, 2022 by Wandering our World

 Finally, although smaller and less busy than Martha’s Vineyard, Nantucket is also in some ways more open and accessible.
 Not only can you travel around on foot or bike (and it’s less hilly than Martha’s Vineyard), Nantucket’s more-than-30 beaches are all open to the public.
 That’s a huge bonus!

 In essence, this is a laid-back and quiet island where you can see history come alive with your own eyes through the gorgeous restored architecture and museums.

-Nantucket is also an island perfect for exploring nature, biking quaint roads, and enjoying the beaches unhindered.
+Nantucket is also an island perfect for exploring nature, hiking, kayaking, biking quaint roads, and enjoying the beaches unhindered.

 Regardless of that, this island is still heavenly for those who love the outdoors.
 With hills and cliffs, 124.6 miles of tidal shoreline and a third of its landscape protected, a lot of this island’s character comes from its natural beauty.
 So there’s plenty of nature to enjoy, even if some of the beaches are off-limits.

 While we’ve established there are no vineyards, Martha’s Vineyard does have some top-tier microbreweries for you to enjoy.
 There’s also 50 local farms that are indicative of the island’s local commitment to sustainable agriculture.

 In fact Martha’s Vineyard is big on their food and harvest scene, and you can partake in walking tours and foodie tours in Spring and Autumn to get involved in celebrating the island’s produce.
 That’s one of the reasons – along with the many great restaurants on the island – that we think Martha’s Vineyard may suit foodies more than Nantucket.